baihuqian/baihuqian.github.io/_posts/Learning/2018-10-16-coursera-financial-markets.md

 Although preferred stock has defined dividend pay-out like bonds, it is different from corporate bonds.
 Company is contractually obligated to pay coupons and principal on the maturity date for corporate bonds, but does not have to pay out preferred stock dividends on time.

 ### Corporate Charter
-The basic corporate charter says all common shareholders equally.
+The basic corporate charter says all common shareholders are equal.
 Here equality means that if the corporation pays out dividends, every share gets the same amount.
 And that's where the word equity comes in; it's equality of shareholders. thus The word equity refers to common stock.

 The charter does not say that the firm ever has to raise debt, pay dividends, repurchase shares (another way to increase shareholder value), or issue warrants (a form of option), convertible debt or anything else; the board decides so.
 But the shareholders elect the board.